Hawaiian Words to Know for Your Vacation

 And we’ll close with one of our favorites (now that you’ve practiced):

-Humuhumunukunukuapuaa - Topical reef trigger fish; also the state fish of Hawaii
+Humuhumunukunukuapuaa - Topical reef triggerfish; also the state fish of Hawaii

 Humuhumunukunukuapua'a (Trigger Fish)